Assignment 2: Group Assignment

 Initial Meetup

 - You will be assigned to a group.
-Meet with your group members, and arrange methods of communication (email, Teams, etc.)
+Meet with your group members, and arrange methods of communication (email, Teams, etc.) A Discussion Topic on Blackboard is provided for you.

 - Begin discussing a topic for your assignment.
 It is strongly recommended you have 2-3 ideas in case your first choice isn't suitable.